christherich/chat-app/README.md

-Chat app using python and JavaScript
+Chat app using Python and JavaScript 💬 👾